Pohjola: Attempts to treat Pohjola as a non-mythic place

+While Pohjola was originally the realm of the dead, a mythic place, there have been attempts to explain it as a real, physical location.
 Elias Lönnrot, one of the principal collectors of Finnish folk lyric poetry and composer of the Kalevala, went to some lengths to interpret Pohjola as a real place, considering whether its inhabitants might be Saami or Finns, and precisely where areas such as Luotela / Luode ('North-West region'), Pimentola ('region of darkness'), Sariola, and Untamola / Uni ('region of sleep') might be; many other scholars followed his lead.